Last Updated on January 3, 2021 by Lori Geurin

 - Vigorous exercise, especially if you’re not used to it (Check out 4 Essentials Before You Start A Health Or Fitness Program for advice to help you ease into a fitness plan.)

 - Overuse of migraine medication, opiates,

 Now for some risk factors that make some people more susceptible to migraines.

 - Hormonal changes in women

 - After puberty, women are up to three times more likely to get migraines than men

 - Age – Most people get their first migraine during adolescence, but there are always exceptions.
-(My first migraine didn’t come until I was 20 and student teaching.)
+My first migraine didn’t happen until I was 20.

 Knowing your migraine triggers and the risk factors involved is an excellent preventative tool.
 Also, keeping a migraine diary can help you recognize common patterns.
 I’ve found an app that serves this purpose and I absolutely love it!
 It’s called Migraine Buddy and it is free.

 You can learn more about it here: Migraine Buddy: THE App For People With Migraines

 Also, if you have a child who suffers from migraines you might find Migraine Headaches In Children: Types, Symptoms & Treatments helpful.